 Provisions are raised based on management's estimates from information available surrounding particular transactions.
 Prudence is exercised when estimating provisions so as not to materially overstate the Bank's reported net income and understates its liabilities.

-Notes to the financial statements (continued) For the year ended December 31, 2020
+Notes to the financial statements (continued) For the year ended December 31, 2021

-- 4 Summary of significant accounting policies (continued) - 4.27 Estimation uncertainty (continued)
+4.27 Estimation uncertainty (continued)

 Going concern assumptions and carrying values